Skip to main content

 Join us to learn what grants are available for Loyola students from the CFH!

-We will discuss Student-led Seminars, Summer Research Fellowships, stipends for Summer Study programs, stipends for otherwise unpaid Internships, and our pilot program Digital Humanities Summer Fellows.
+We will discuss Student-led Seminars, Summer Research Fellowships, stipends for Summer Study programs, stipends for otherwise unpaid Internships, Digital Humanities Summer Fellows and the CFH's newest program, the Humanities Student Conference Grant.
 After the presentation by CFH Student grant coordinator, Dr. Brett Butler and past student recipients, there will be time for pizza and conversation.

 Center for Intercultural Engagement (CIE)